 Regardless of the cause of death, it is helpful if management:

-- send a clear, simple message of support to staff to help them recover from the event
+- send a clear, simple message of support to staff recovering from the event

-Staff may also be helped to deal with their grief by:
+Workplaces may also help staff cope with their grief by:

-- organizing activities in remembrance of their dead colleague
+- organizing activities in remembrance of the person who died

-- having time off to attend the funeral
+- allowing staff time off to attend the funeral

 - holding a special ceremony at the workplace